 If you want my advice about going to graduate school in English or the other humanities, here it is.

-About social media: I have a Twitter, but I use it only for links — I never see replies.
+About social media: I have a Twitter, but I use it only for links — I don't see replies.
 I explain this decision in this post.
 I have moved my smaller, quicker posts to my micro.blog site.
 I record stray thoughts on my personal blog, and I also maintain what one might call a coffee-table website called The Gospel of the Trees.
 Probably more interesting than any of that: the quotes from my online reading I post on my Pinboard page.